Sri Lanka by Local Rail

 - Visit the the World Heritage Site of the Golden Cave Temple of Dambulla

-- A privately chartered T1 railcar from Habarana to Colombo
+- Enjoy the privilege of a privately chartered T1 railcar from Habarana to Colombo

 - See the famous Stilt Fisherman to learn about this ancient fishing method